 CHC began a study of tuberculosis in children aimed at interrupting infection, funded by the AERAS TB Global Vaccine Initiative and the Gates Foundation.

 CHC researchers at Harvard Medical School and the Immune Disease Institute in Boston and at the Institut Pasteur du Cambodge in Phnom Penh, receiving key support from the Annenberg Foundation, the NIH, and the ANRS, continue their collaboration to develop new treatments for the "paradoxical reaction," a severe side effect that complicates HIV treatment in one-fifth of TB-infected patients.

-After training in Cambodia, Ethiopian doctors began the first-ever treatment program for MDR-TB in February 2009.
+After training in Cambodia, Ethiopian doctors began the first-ever treatment program for drug-resistant TB in February 2009.
 The new program, which is supported by the Jolie-Pitt Foundation, is working with the Ministry of Health and the GHC.

-GHC/CHC obtains free medicines to treat MDR-TB in Ethiopia from Eli Lilly, the Chao Center of Purdue University, and Jacobus Pharmaceuticals.
+GHC/CHC obtains free medicines to treat drug-resistant TB in Ethiopia from Eli Lilly, the Chao Center of Purdue University, and Jacobus Pharmaceuticals.

-To date, 74 patients have received life-saving MDR-TB medicines and care under the new program.
+To date, 74 patients have received life-saving drug-resistant TB medicines and care under the new program.
 Plans for national scale up of the program are underway.

 Architects begin work on Zahara Center for AIDS- and tuberculosis-affected children in outskirts of Addis Ababa, modeled after CHC's successful Maddox Chivan Children's Center in Cambodia.

 |2008||Cambodian National TB program scales up CHC's community-based treatment model to cover the entire country.

 The CHC expands its operations outside Cambodia, to Southeast Asia and Africa.
 To reflect this international expansion, the organization takes on a new name, the Global Health Committee.